google/zetasql/docs/one-pager.md

 SELECT * FROM T1
 ```

-The following query is disallowed because there are multiple self-references in
+The following recursive CTE is disallowed because there are multiple
-the recursive subquery when there must only be one.
+self-references in the iterative term when there must only be one.

 ```sql {.bad}
 WITH RECURSIVE